-Within 40 days from the date of the letter of appointment, you must obtain a bond with sureties provided by an Alabama licensed producer of such bonds and approved by the probate judge of the country of residence in the sum of \$50,000, payable to the State of Alabama and conditioned to faithfully perform the duties of notary public.
+Effective September 1, 2023, within 40 days from the date of the letter of appointment, the statewide notary must obtain a bond with sureties provided by an Alabama licensed producer of such bonds and approved by the probate judge of the county of residence in the sum of \$50,000, payable to the State of Alabama and conditioned to faithfully perform the duties of notary public.
 The bond must be executed, approved, filed, and recorded in the office of the judge of probate of the county of their residence.